React (The Pussycat Dolls song): Live performances

 "React" was debuted as part of a live medley performance on The X Factor: Celebrity finale on November 30, 2019, where the group the song alongside previous singles including "Buttons", "When I Grow Up" and "Don't Cha".
 The performance featured fireworks and waterfalls from the ceiling.
 BuzzFeed's Matt Stopera said calling the performance "iconic was an understatement".
 These same elements would later be recreated during the song's official music video.
-The performance was also praised by Rose Dommu from Out who said the group "ate their performance" and noted that the performance was inspired by the movie Flashdance (1983).
+The performance was also praised by Rose Dommu from Out who said the group "ate their performance" and noted that the performance was inspired by the film Flashdance (1983).
 E! also called the performance "epic", with Alyssa Morin saying that the group "made everyone's hearts flutter".
 Alongside the praise, 400 people complained to British media regulator Ofcom due to the "raunchy" nature of the performance and the group's decision to wear sheer PVC outfits on a family programme.

 On February 22, 2020, the group performed "React" for the second time on British Television as part of a medley on series sixteen of Ant & Dec's Saturday Night Takeaway, along with "Buttons", "Beep" and "Don't Cha".
 The performance took the form of a comedy skit and was used to poke fun the controversy caused by their previous performance of "React".
 As part of the performance, a TV test card flashed up on screen from ITV reading "we're sorry for the disruption... we're working hard to fix the issue and will return to normal family-friendly, not at all sexy, uncontroversial programming soon."
 The test card was revealed to be a backdrop which the group jumped through.
 Later the same night, The Dolls performed "React" and their previous singles as part of their headlining set at G-A-Y for National Student Pride.